rasyahuda/rasyahuda/README.md

 ## Hi there✨, I'm Rasya Huda👋

-I'am currently focus for learning web development, and Design Graphics
+I'am currently focus for learning Web Development, and Design Graphics

 #### About Me